SoftUni-Internal/interactive-content/EN/05-SOLID/03-Liskov-Substitution.md

 ```
 The electric car is a vehicle, however it does not have an engine and hence, the method `startEngine()` cannot be implemented.

-These are the kinds of problems that **violation** of Liskov Substitution Principle leads to, and they can most usually be recognized by a **method that does nothing**, or even **can’t be implemented**.
+These are the kinds of problems that **violations** of the Liskov Substitution Principle leads to, and they can most often be recognized by a **method that does nothing**, or can't even be **implemented.**

 The **solution** to these problems is a correct **inheritance hierarchy**, and in our case, we would solve the problem by differentiating interfaces of vehicles with and without engines.